Most Dangerous Inland Cities in the U.S. (2025)

 7. Little Rock, Arkansas

-Little Rock might surprise a lot of people with how high the crime numbers are.
-For a relatively small city, the violent crime rate is pretty bad, especially in Southwest Little Rock and parts of Downtown.
+Little Rock might surprise many people with how high its crime numbers are.
+For a relatively small city, the violent crime rate is high, especially in Southwest Little Rock and parts of Downtown.
 Gang activity, drug trafficking, and economic struggles all contribute to the problem.

-The River Market District and some of the suburban areas are still popular and relatively safe, but people who live there are really concerned about the poor street lighting and not having enough police patrols in the high-risk areas.
+The River Market District and some suburban areas are still popular and relatively safe, but residents are very concerned about poor street lighting and the lack of police patrols in high-risk areas.

-Locals will tell you to stay in groups, keep your doors locked all the time, and be extra careful when you’re using ATMs or stopping at gas stations at night.
+Locals will tell you to stay in groups, keep your doors locked at all times, and be extra careful when using ATMs or stopping at gas stations at night.

 8. Kansas City, Missouri

-Kansas City’s crime rate has shot up dramatically, with violence concentrated heavily in areas like East Side, Blue Hills, and Ivanhoe.
-Shootings, drug trafficking, and assaults dominate what the police are dealing with, especially in the underserved communities.
+Kansas City’s crime rate has shot up dramatically, with violence concentrated in areas like East Side, Blue Hills, and Ivanhoe.
+Shootings, drug trafficking, and assaults dominate what the police are dealing with, notably in underserved communities.

 The divide between the well-developed neighborhoods on the west side and the struggling communities on the east side is really stark.
 Even with programs like Kansas City No Violence Alliance (KC NoVA) trying to help, progress has been slow because of the economic inequality and lack of resources.